nbnworg/docs/onboarding/nbnwdeveloper.md

 8. Make changes

-9. Commit ON FEATURE BRANCH
+9. Build and see if build works, `npm run build`

-10. Build and see if build works, `npm run build`
+10. Commit ON FEATURE BRANCH

 11. Create pull request `gh pr create`

 **Note :**
-You can change npm registry using the command given below in your command prompt
+You can change npm registry using the comman given below in your command prompt

 To change npm registry :